V-Sekai/manuals/decisions/20241218-will-o-wisp-proto-avatar.md

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-Phase 1: Will-o-Wisp Enhancement: New users will join the wider community as a will-o-wisp.
+Phase 1: Will-o-Wisp Enhancement

+New users will join the wider community as a will-o-wisp.
 This provides an immediate sense of community and introduces basic movement controls in a 3D space.
-Enhance the will-o-wisp experience with:

 - Interactive Elements: Introduce a will-o-wisp body that reacts to user inputs such as movement, voice audio, and animation gestures.
 For example:
   - The will-o-wisp could change color or emit light patterns based on the user's voice pitch and volume.